A Divided Kingdom

 It’s possibly around this time that the prophet Jonah foretells the relief of the Israelites.
 Unwilling to follow God’s instruction to warn Nineveh of coming judgment, Jonah flees by ship to Tarshish.
 Being blamed for a tempest, Jonah is thrown overboard and swallowed by a whale.
 After three days, the whale casts him out upon dry land.
-Jonah then concedes and warns the Ninevites; they repent, and are spared.
+Jonah then concedes and goes to warn the Ninevites; they repent, and are spared.

 Jehoash is succeeded by his son Jeroboam, the second king to have that name.
 He is yet another evil king in God’s eyes.
 Nevertheless, God uses him to restore lands bordering Syria that had previously been taken by Israel’s enemies.

 It is during Jeroboam II’s reign that Amos prophesies.
 Amos is contemporary with Hosea, but Hosea prophesies for around forty years.
 They both reprove the Israelites for their sins and foretell their approaching judgements.